mhattig/Wireshark/Readme.md

 dumpcap, tshark, mergecap.

-    time_slies.py - capture all packets on a channel over test duration period Y in slices of time X. Examples use Y = 10 minutes, X = 2 minutes. mac_traces.py - using output from time_slices.py as input, produces temp files that include only desireced mac addresses from each time slice, then merges these timeslices into a single packet trace for each mac. transform.py - using output from mac_traces.py, produces columnized text files with desired packet information
+    time_slies.py - capture all packets on a channel over test duration period Y in slices of time X. Examples use Y = 10 minutes, X = 2 minutes, 2 mac addrs. mac_traces.py - using output from time_slices.py as input, produces temp files that include only desired mac addresses from each time slice, then merges these timeslices into a single packet trace for each mac. transform.py - using output from mac_traces.py, produces columnized text files with desired packet information